-As your baby grows into preschool age, you may notice a marked change in emotions.
+As your baby grows into preschool age, you may notice a marked change in expressing emotions.
 You suddenly become aware of a tiny firestorm.
-Toddlers switch emotional gears without thought, which can always keep you guessing.
-What exactly is going on inside that head?
+Toddlers switch emotional gears without thought, which can always keep you wondering what exactly is going on inside that head.

 First and foremost, know that their emotions are normal, and unlike adults, they are based on the situation at hand.
 Which means that small fluctuations in activity can create a wide range of reactions.
 Can you anticipate the next mood swing?
 Maybe not, but if you understand their emotions and where they come from, you can understand them and learn to roll with the punches.

-Other anger triggers include the arrival of a new sibling, divorce, distress or sickness in the home, an upsetting event at school, and even minor physical ailments—such as an earache.
+Other anger triggers include the arrival of a new sibling, divorce, distress or sickness in the home, an upsetting event at school, and even minor physical ailments—such as being hurt or an earache.

 Anger be expressed verbally or physically.
-You will see a child will bite, push, hit, and show other aggressive behaviors.
+You will see one child bite, push, hit, and show other aggressive behaviors.
 You may see another child yelling or crying.
 Anger can also be demonstrated as defiance, stubbornness, lying, and disobedience.

 From preschool age on, angry children may also become accident-prone.
 If a child falls often or has a number of minor injuries, there may be something troubling the child.

-Even though anger is a normal emotion, children do need to know there is a right time and wrong time to express it.
+Even though anger is a normal emotion, children do need to know there are right and wrong times and places to express it.
 Encouraging children to express their feelings verbally is healthy.
 Use moments of anger and aggression to teach your child about appropriate ways to handle these feelings and to channel anger productively.